 1.10 Continuing directors’ education.

-Each director may attend an accredited director continuing education program each year at the Company’s expense, and it is the intention of the Board that at least one current director (determined on a rotating basis) shall attend such a program each year.
+Each director may attend an accredited director continuing education programme each year at the Company’s expense and it is the intention of the Board that at least one current director (determined on a rotating basis) shall attend such a programme each year.

 1.11 Management succession.

-Annually, each director will be asked to provide an assessment of the effectiveness of the Board, of himself or herself as a member of the Board, and of each committee on which he or she serves.
-The individual assessments will be organized and summarized by a person designated by the Lead Independent Director or Non-Executive Chair, as applicable, and the Chair of the Governance and Nominating Committee for discussion with the full Board and each committee.
+Annually, each director will be asked to provide an assessment of the effectiveness of the Board – of himself or herself as a member of the Board – and of each committee on which he or she serves.
+The individual assessments will be organised and summarised by a person designated by the Lead Independent Director or Non-Executive Chair, as applicable and the Chair of the Governance and Nominating Committee for discussion with the full Board and each committee.

 1.13 Other public company directorships.

 The Company does not have a policy limiting the number of other public company boards of directors upon which a director may sit.
-However, the Governance and Nominating Committee shall consider the number of other public company boards, and other boards (or comparable governing bodies), on which a prospective nominee is a member.
-Although the Company does not impose a limit on outside directorships, it does recognize the substantial time commitments attendant to Board membership and expects that the members of its Board be fully committed to devoting all such time as is necessary to fulfill their Board responsibilities, both in terms of preparation for, and attendance and participation at, meetings.
+However, the Governance and Nominating Committee shall consider the number of other public company boards and other boards (or comparable governing bodies), on which a prospective nominee is a member.
+Although the Company does not impose a limit on outside directorships, it does recognise the substantial time commitments attendant to Board membership and expects that the members of its Board be fully committed to devoting all such time as is necessary to fulfil their Board responsibilities, both in terms of preparation for and attendance and participation at meetings.
 In addition, in recognition of the enhanced time commitments associated with membership on a public company’s audit committee, no member of the Audit Committee may serve simultaneously on the audit committee of more than two other public companies.